 What gear do you use?

 I use digital canon bodies and mostly prime lenses with a few zooms sprinkled in.
 I also have backup gear for everything.
 It's your wedding, the last thing we need to worry about is gear.

 Yes.
 If your venue needs proof of insurance please be sure to give me 2 months notice to allow for processing the paperwork.
 (Yep, it can take that long.)

 Can you handle low light situations?

 Yes, I can.
-I shoot with natural light for most of the day and use on-camera flash and video light during the evening.
+I shoot with natural light for most of the day and use on-camera flash or hand held video light during the evening.

 Do you shoot family formals?